ecantosf/Tasca-S1.03.-Collections/README.md

 # Collections Exercises

 ## Description
-IIn this task we will explore the fundamental concepts of Java collections, with special attention to the most common classes from the java.util library, such as ArrayList, HashSet, HashMap, and ListIterator.
+In this task we will explore the fundamental concepts of Java collections, with special attention to the most common classes from the java.util library, such as ArrayList, HashSet, HashMap, and ListIterator.
+The goal is to strengthen your understanding of how to create, modify, and traverse these data structures, as well as to observe their behavior in situations like duplicate management, object comparison, and element order manipulation.
+You will also practice file reading and writing, along with user interaction.

 ## Exercise Statement
 Level 1: In this exercise, you will use two of Java’s most common collections: